-Using experienced disgust to navigate the social hierarchy.
-Disgust likely originated to dissuade individuals from ingesting poisonous or noxious substances, but later became coopted as an emotional response to social events that are perceived to be metaphorically nauseating (Chapman, Kim, Susskind, & Anderson, 2009; Rozin & Fallon, 1987).
-Supporting this account, Chapman and colleagues (2009) found that facial muscles associated with disgust were activated in response to the taste of bitterness, pictures of feces, and unfair offers in the Ultimatum Game.
+Using Experienced Disgust to Navigate the Social Hierarchy Disgust likely originated to dissuade individuals from ingesting poisonous or noxious substances, but later became co-opted as an emotional response to social events that are perceived to be metaphorically nauseating (Chapman et al. 2009; Rozin and Fallon 1987).
+Supporting this account, Chapman et al. (2009) found that facial muscles associated with disgust were activated in response to the taste of bitterness, pictures of feces, and unfair offers in the Ultimatum Game.
 Disgust thus may function similarly to anger in the domain of status hierarchies, by dissuading individuals from assenting to a suggested status quo or providing information that tracks unfairness.

-Disgust is also similar to contempt, in that it is experienced toward individuals who are low in competence and warmth (Fiske et al., 2006), and can motivate avoidance of those individuals, who are typically low on the social ladder (e.g., the homeless).
+Disgust is also similar to contempt, in that it is experienced toward individuals who are low in competence and warmth (Fiske et al. 2006), and can motivate avoidance of those individuals, who are typically low on the social ladder (e.g., the homeless).
 From a strategic vantage, there is little to gain from interacting with individuals at the very bottom of the hierarchy, so disgust may allow individuals to save social resources needed for more valuable status-relevant interactions.

-Displaying and perceiving disgust as an indication of status.
-Given that disgust is experienced toward those who are perceived to be lower in status, it is not surprising that those who display disgust are perceived as high in status (Knutson, 1996).
-Like anger, though, disgust displays are not as strongly associated with high status as are pride displays (Shariff & Tracy, 2009).
+Displaying and Perceiving Disgust as an Indication of Status Given that disgust is experienced toward those who are perceived to be lower in status, it is not surprising that those who display disgust are perceived as high in status (Knutson 1996).
+Like anger, though, disgust displays are not as strongly associated with high status as are pride displays (Shariff and Tracy 2009).
 Like happy displays, any status-relevant communication function of disgust likely occurs as a result of cueing rather than signaling-disgust displays presumably evolved to communicate other pertinent social information (typically about the target of the disgust), and may be perceived to indicate the displayer's relatively higher status as a byproduct of that other information.